 Pandas of Sichuan

-One of Sichuan's most popular attractions are the Giant Pandas at the Panda Breeding Center (成都大熊猫繁育研究基地 chéng dū dà xióng māo fán yù yán jiū jī dì) 6 miles NE of Chengdu.
+One of Sichuan's most popular attractions are the Giant Pandas at the Panda Breeding Center (成都大熊猫繁育研究基地 Chéng dū dà xióng māo fán yù yán jiū jī dì) 6 miles NE of Chengdu.
 The captive breeding program has helped bring back the iconic animal from the brink of extinction.
 The Pandas are very hard to find in the wild and the 49 reserves preserving its bamboo habitat are the best places to see them.
 The city of Chengdu in Sichuan is an ancient city at the heart of a hidden kingdom among the mountains.
 Sichuan has been the safe haven for preserving Chinese culture for many centuries.
-It is famed for its relaxed tea houses where you can play Chinese chess and Mahjong.
-Other visitor attractions are the hut of the poet Du Fu; Renmin Park; Qingyang Gong (Daoist temple); Yong Ling museum; Wenshu Yua and Sichuan Museum.
+It is famed for its relaxed tea houses where you can play Chinese chess and Mahjong and sample Sichuan hot cuisine.
+Other visitor attractions are the hut of the poet Du Fu; Renmin Park, Qingyang Gong (Daoist temple), Yong Ling museum, Wenshu Yua and Sichuan Museum.

-The City of Hong Kong is a former British colony that has some local autonomy within China.
+The City of Hong Kong is a former British colony that retains some autonomy within China.
 Hong Kong became a very affluent city during the early years of the People's Republic.
 It acted as a gateway for finance and goods entering China.
 Finance remains a key activity.
-Despite the dense and busy city areas, Hong Kong has unspoilt rural retreats among the mountains and islands that offer a welcome change include botanic gardens and nature reserves.
-Its southern position on the South China Sea brings in a lot of moist, warm air for most of the year.
+Despite the dense and busy city areas, Hong Kong has unspoilt rural retreats among the mountains and islands that offer a welcome change including botanic gardens and nature reserves.
+Its southern position on the South China Sea brings in a lot of warm, moist air for most of the year.

 Mount Emei, Sichuan